|

 Safety Features:

-Those generators that have CARB and EPA certifications are considered safe for environmental users and appliances.
+Those generators that have CARB and EPA certifications are considered safe for the environmental users and appliances.
 Additionally, they should have lower THD (total harmonic distortion) so that your voltage-sensitive appliances will be safe.

 Caution: If you are going to use a generator in a closed space with normal ventilation please install a CO detector or get a unit with a CO detector.